 The medium-growth and 2009/2010 to 2010/2011 interprovincial migration trends scenario is defined by the following assumptions: a Canadian total fertility rate that reaches 1.67 births per woman in 2021/2022 and remains constant thereafter; a Canadian life expectancy that reaches 87.5 years for males and 89.1 years for females in 2062/2063; interprovincial migration based on the trends observed between 2009/2010 and 2010/2011; a national immigration rate that reaches 0.75% in 2022/2023 and remains constant thereafter; an annual number of non-permanent residents (Canada) that reaches 864,600 in 2021 and remains constant thereafter; a national net emigration rate of 0.19%.

-Part-time, as it pertains to academic staff, is defined as an employee with a sessional appointment of less than twelve months.
+Part-time, as it pertains to academic staff, is generally defined as an employee with a sessional, term, or casual appointment of less than twelve months.

-Lecturers are academic staff in non-tenure stream appointments whose duties involve all of the normal variety of academic duties expected of faculty members (i.e. teaching, research and community service).
+Lecturers are academic staff in non-tenure stream appointments whose duties involve all of the normal variety of academic duties expected of faculty members (i.e. teaching, research, and service).

-Instructors are academic staff in non-tenure stream appointments whose duties involve any one or more (but not all) of the normal variety of academic duties expected of faculty members (i.e., teaching, research, and community service).
+Instructors are academic staff in non-tenure stream appointments whose duties involve any one or more (but not all) of the normal variety of academic duties expected of faculty members (i.e. teaching, research, and service).

 FULL-TIME TEACHING STAFF